 Transcribing your audio to text can be sped up using Temi, they charge $.25 per minute.
 You have to do a little bit of cleaning up, but this option is cheap and easy.
 You can then use this transcript to publish directly to your blog, which is great for SEO.

-I then suggest you take a little bit of time, extracting some highlights from your interview that you can use to post to your blog for promotion to social media and to entice listeners to listen to the entire episode.
+I then suggest you take a little bit of time, to extract some highlights from your interview that you can use to post to your blog for promotion to social media and to entice listeners to listen to the entire episode.

 Check out this example here.